Share on Facebook

 • Getting medical attention and legal help early can make or break your case.

-Challenges of a No Police Report Car Accident
+The Role of a Police Report in a Car Accident Claim

 Many Californians skip calling the police after minor accidents, especially if the damage seems small or everyone appears uninjured.
 However, even a “minor” collision can lead to hidden injuries or unexpected repair costs.